lastdeve/DTS2AC3/README.md

 # DTS2AC3

-This is a simple graphical user interface (GUI) application for converting DTS audio tracks in MKV files to AC3 audio tracks using the FFmpeg library.
+This GUI application is designed to convert DTS audio tracks within MKV files into AC3 audio tracks by utilizing the FFmpeg library.
+However, it is important to note that this program is not fully developed and may not function properly.
+Currently, the main problem to address is that the conversion process continues even after the program has been terminated, and there is no option to cancel the conversion.

 ## Requirements